Paulino02/Paulino02/README.md

 Hello, I'm Tiago 🖐️

 #
 DevOps/Platform Engineer with solid experience in Cloud Computing (AWS and Azure), Kubernetes (EKS, AKS, and on-premises), Terraform, and CI/CD pipelines.
 I focus on building scalable, reliable, and observable infrastructure, applying my skills in automation, containers, distributed systems, and monitoring.

+Currently, I am responsible for implementing automated and observable infrastructure for different clients, working on Kubernetes environment provisioning, application deployments, CI/CD pipeline creation and maintenance, and production-grade monitoring setups.

+I also contribute to the development of accelerators and custom solutions within the scope of Platform Engineering, enhancing automation and value delivery across multiple projects.

 My purpose is to help companies evolve their platforms through tailor-made solutions in cloud, automation, and observability.
 I aim to serve as a technical enabler, delivering robust, secure, and scalable infrastructure aligned with each client’s business needs.

+Container enthusiast, science lover, and avid reader.
+I enjoy exploring technologies that combine automation, performance, and reliability in modern environments.

   Container enthusiast, science lover, and avid reader.
 I enjoy exploring technologies that combine automation, performance, and reliability in modern environments.